Fellowship Christian School

-Fellowship Christian School is a private Christian school located in Roswell, Georgia, United States.
+Fellowship Christian School is a private Christian school in Roswell, Georgia.
 It is located on Woodstock Road off of Georgia State Route 92.
 Neighboring Fellowship Christian are Roswell High School and Blessed Trinity Catholic High School.
-The uniqueness of Fellowship Christian is its Biblical foundation.
-The school's primary goals are to introduce Biblical truths, and help their students in whole-person development.
-As of the end of the 2014 school year, Fellowship Christian School has more than 800 students, and it is accredited by the Southern Association of Colleges and Schools (SACS), Association of Christian Schools International (ACSI), Evangelical Council for Financial Accountability (ECFA), and Southern Association of Independent Schools (SAIS).
+The school's primary goals are to introduce Biblical truths and help their students in whole-person development.
+As of the end of the 2014 school year, Fellowship Christian had more than 800 students.
+It is accredited by the Southern Association of Colleges and Schools, the Association of Christian Schools International), the Evangelical Council for Financial Accountability, and the Southern Association of Independent Schools.

 History

 Fellowship Christian School was founded in 1986.
-Initially, it served as an elementary and middle school.
-It wasn't until 1993 that Fellowship Christian began offering a high school education.
+Initially, it was an elementary and middle school.
+In 1993 it began offering a high school education.
 In 2007 the kindergarten program was expanded.

-Location

-The address of Fellowship Christian School is: